MartinR2345/EndtoEndCybersecurityProgram-/README.md

 I assumed the role of an external Cybersecurity Consultant hired by AI Driven.
 I conducted interviews with key stakeholders, including executive leadership, the IT Manager, Cloud Administrator, HR, and other personnel.
 I also reveiwed available documentation and documented my observations about the organizations's current cybersecurity environment.

 This baseline represents what currently exists, what currently works, what is missing, and what is partially implemented.
-These observations became the evidence used during the next step.
+These observations became the evidence used for the next step.

 <p align="center">
   <img src="https://i.imgur.com/A6iN4pC.png" height="50%" width="60%" alt="SaveRecords"/>